Caleb Vitello

 Caleb Vitello is an American government official who served as acting director of U.S. Immigration and Customs Enforcement (ICE) from January 20, 2025, until February 21, 2025.
 He previously served as the assistant director for the Office of Firearms and Tactical Programs of ICE.

-Biography
+Early life

 Vitello was born and raised in Buffalo, New York.
 He holds a Bachelor of Science degree in psychology from the State University of New York at Buffalo.

 Career

-On December 9, 2024, President-elect Donald Trump named Vitello as his nominee for director of the U.S. Immigration and Customs Enforcement.
+On December 9, 2024, President-elect Donald Trump named Vitello as his nominee for director of U.S. Immigration and Customs Enforcement.
 On January 20, 2025, he assumed the role of acting director, succeeding Patrick Lechleitner.
-On February 21, 2025, the Trump administration removed Vitello as Director.
+On February 21, 2025, the Trump administration removed Vitello as director.
 The shakeup came in an environment in which Trump wanted to see an increase in the number of deportations.
 Vitello remained at ICE, overseeing deportation efforts.